Sparkademy/frontend-assignment/README.md

 NOTE: You should not use Antd's built in input validation features, you should write your own validation logic.

-Preferably after all tests pass, refactor the Form component to use React Context instead of local state to track input values.
+2. After all tests pass, refactor the Form component to use React Context instead of local state to track input values.

+3. Submit form data to `https://formspree.io/f/xeqvdpvn` with a POST request with a body of `x-www-form-urlencoded` data.

 To start the app:
 ```